How to Grow Cauliflower in a Pot: My Tried-and-True Method

 Harvesting at the Right Time

-I start checking mine around 60–80 days after planting, depending on the variety.
-A ready-to-harvest head is firm, about 6–8 inches in diameter, and tightly packed.
+There’s a quiet thrill that comes with harvesting cauliflower.
+I usually start checking mine 60–80 days after transplanting, depending on the variety.
+A ready head is tight, firm, and about 6–8 inches across.
+Wait too long and it starts to separate and turn grainy—still edible, but not as satisfying.